Environmental, Social and Governance Policy

 3. Principals for Responsible Investing

 Amberside is a signatory to the Principles for Responsible Investment (“PRI”).
 The PRI is an independent body which supports investors in managing risks by better incorporating ESG analysis into investment decisions.
-Staff are encouraged to regularly review the PRI framework and Amberside will keep its team informed of the steps being taken to meet these principals.
+Staff are encouraged to regularly review the PRI framework and Amberside will keep its team informed of the steps being taken to meet these principles.
+The core principles of the PRI are listed below:

 4. Analysis and Monitoring